-OAC 252:100-33 (Control of Emissions of Nitrogen Oxides) [Not Applicable] This subchapter limits new gas-fired fuel-burning equipment with rated heat input greater than or equal to 50 MMBTUH to emissions of 0.2 lb of NO_X per MMBTU.
-There are no equipment items that exceed the 50 MMBTUH threshold.
+OAC 252:100-33 (Nitrogen Oxides) [Not Applicable] This subchapter limits new gas-fired fuel-burning equipment with rated heat input greater than or equal to 50 MMBtu/hr to emissions of 0.2 lb of NO_X per MMBtu.
+There are no equipment items at this facility that exceed the 50 MMBtu/hr threshold.

-OAC 252:100-35 (Control of Emissions of Carbon Monoxide) [Not Applicable] This facility has none of the affected sources: gray iron cupola, blast furnace, basic oxygen furnace, petroleum catalytic cracking unit or petroleum catalytic reforming unit.
+OAC 252:100-35 (Carbon Monoxide) [Not Applicable] This facility has none of the affected sources: gray iron cupola, blast furnace, basic oxygen furnace, petroleum catalytic cracking unit, or petroleum catalytic reforming unit.

-OAC 252:100-37 (Control of Emissions of Volatile Organic Compounds) [Applicable] Part 3 requires VOC storage tanks constructed after December 28, 1974, with a capacity of 400 gallons or more and storing a VOC with a vapor pressure greater than 1.5 psia to be equipped with a permanent submerged fill pipe or with an organic vapor recovery system.
-This part is applicable to the condensate storage tank TK-2A and the methanol tank TK-5.
+OAC 252:100-37 (Volatile Organic Compounds)

+Part 3 requires storage tanks constructed after December 28, 1974, with a capacity of 400 gallons or more and storing a VOC with a vapor pressure greater than 1.5 psia to be equipped with a permanent submerged fill pipe or with an organic vapor recovery system.
+All of the tanks at this facility were constructed prior to the applicable date of this rule.
+The slop oil tank is equipped with a submerged fill pipe, although it is not a requirement as it was constructed prior to 1974.

 Part 3 requires VOC loading facilities with a throughput equal to or less than 40,000 gallons per day to be equipped with a system for submerged filling of tank trucks or trailers if the capacity of the vehicle is greater than 200 gallons.
-This facility does not have the physical equipment (loading arm and pump) to conduct this type of loading and is not subject to this requirement.
+This facility does not have the physical equipment (loading arm and pump) to conduct this type of loading.
+Therefore, this requirement is not applicable.

 Part 5 limits the VOC content of coatings used in coating lines or operations.
-Any painting operation will involve maintenance coating of buildings and equipment and emit less than 100 pounds per day of VOCs and is exempt.
-This facility does not perform any coating operation.
+This facility does not conduct coating or painting operations except for routine maintenance of the facility and equipment.
+The VOC emissions are less than 100 pounds per day and so are exempt.

-Part 7 requires fuel-burning and refuse-burning equipment to be operated to minimize emissions of VOC.
-The equipment at this location is subject to this requirement.
+Part 7 requires fuel-burning equipment to be operated and maintained to minimize emissions.
+Temperature and available air must be sufficient to provide essentially complete combustion.
+All fuel-burning equipment at this location is subject to this requirement.

-Part 7 requires all effluent water separator openings, which receive water containing more than 200 gallons per day of any VOC, to be sealed or the separator to be equipped with an external floating roof or a fixed roof with an internal floating roof or a vapor recovery system.
-There are no effluent water separators located at this facility.
+Part 7 requires all effluent water separators which receive water containing more than 200 gallons per day of any VOC to be sealed or the separator to be equipped with an external floating roof or a fixed roof with an internal floating roof or a vapor recovery system.
+No effluent water separators are located at this facility.

-OAC 252:100-42 (Control of Toxic Air Contaminants (TAC)) [Applicable] This subchapter regulates toxic air contaminants (TAC) that are emitted into the ambient air in areas of concern (AOC).
-Any work practice, material substitution, or control equipment required by the Department prior to June 11, 2004, to control a TAC, shall be retained, unless a modification is approved by the Director.
-Since no AOC has been designated, there are no specific requirements for this facility at this time.
+OAC 252:100-42 (Toxic Air Contaminants (TAC) Any work practice, material substitution, or control equipment required by the Department prior to June 11, 2004, to control a TAC, shall be retained, unless a modification is approved by the Director.
+Since no Area of Concern (AOC) has been designated anywhere in the state, there are no specific requirements for this facility at this time.